samuellee91/Projects/NBA_Superstar_Analysis/README.md

 You can use tools like **Power BI** or **Tableau** to load the CSV files and visualize the results:
 - Create bar charts, line charts, and tables to compare the pre- and post-superstar performance metrics for each player.
 - Use significance flags (e.g., Significant or Not Significant) to highlight the important changes in performance.
+- In this case, I have used **Power BI** to give a sample visualization of the results, 'NBA_Superstar_Impact_Visualization.pbix' and 'NBA_Superstar_Impact_Visualization_Screenshot.png'

 ---